emojicode/emojicode.github.io/src/guides/install.md

   to compile the Engine, the compiler and all default packages.

-  You may need to change the heap size, which defaults to 512 MB, to something different on older Raspberry Pis:
+  You may need to use a smaller heap size on older Raspberry Pis.
+You can specify the heap size in bytes when compiling the engine:

   ```
   make HEAP_SIZE=128000000
   ```

+  The default heap size is 512MB.

 3. Run

   ```